 What type of help does Service to Science provide?

-Through follow-up TA, programs receive various types of assistance from their assigned TA Provider to meet each program's specific needs.
-Some examples of TA include consultation from TA Providers on how to:
+Through follow-up TA, programs receive various types of assistance from their assigned evaluation TA providers to meet each program's specific needs.
+Examples of topic areas for TA include:

-- articulate the rationale or theory of change of the program
+- Articulating the rationale or theory of change of the program

-- develop or identify existing measures of outcomes of interest
+- Developing or identifying existing measures of outcomes of interest

 What type of help does Service to Science not provide?

-Although Service to Science TA Providers are prepared to help with program evaluation, they do not actually conduct program evaluations or prepare materials as part of the evaluation process.
+Although evaluation TA providers are prepared to help with program evaluation, they cannot actually conduct program evaluations or prepare materials as part of the evaluation process.
 For example, they do not collect program data, summarize evaluation results, or prepare evaluation reports.
-They are able to review and comment on materials, instruments or reports.
+They are able to review and comment on materials, instruments, or reports.

 Will the results of STS participants' TA be reported to anyone?